Oracle licensing on Azure operates as follows:

 Can I bring my Oracle License to Azure?

 Yes, you can bring your Oracle license to Azure.
-However, you should review your licensing agreement if any restrictions prevent you from using the Oracle licensing on Azure.
+However, you should review your licensing agreement to see if any restrictions prevent you from using Oracle licensing on Azure.

 Oracle Azure InterConnect